cg3979/CS-GY-6843/README.md

 # CS-GY-6843
-Computer Networking
+Cyber Fellows

-This repo is for the Fall '22 Semester
+This repo is for the Fall '22 Semester of Comptuer Networking